 Different Types of Dough

-When does a batter become a dough?
-Is a dough ever a batter?
+When does a batter become dough?
+Is dough ever a batter?
 All questions we’ve asked ourselves while making cookies - which are either referred to as dough or batter-built.
 The definition of batter: a mixture consisting chiefly of flour, egg, and milk or water and being thin enough to pour or drop from a spoon.
-The definition of dough: a mixture that consists essentially of flour or meal and a liquid (as milk or water) and is stiff enough to knead or roll.
+The definition of dough is a mixture that consists of flour or meal and a liquid (milk or water) and is stiff enough to knead or roll.
 So, for the sake of this article, we’ll stick with covering doughs that lack eggs and/or that can be kneaded or rolled into shape.

-Fermented doughs are generally risen using yeast - a powerful activator that eats sugar and spits out gas.
+Fermented doughs are generally raised using yeast - a powerful activator that eats sugar and spits gas.
 In fermentation, you’ll find two types of processes — the Sponge & Dough method and the Straight Dough Method.
-In the Sponge & Dough method, a sponge is made and allowed to ferment for a period of time, and later added to the rest of the dough’s ingredients.
-In the Straight Dough Method, all the ingredients are combined in one mixing session, and then allowed to rise and rest together.
-Examples of fermented doughs include pizzas, pretzels, Beignets and breads of all kinds (including Ciabatta, Focaccia and most rolls.)
+In the Sponge & Dough method, a sponge is made and allowed to ferment for a period of time and later added to the rest of the dough’s ingredients.
+In the Straight Dough Method, all the ingredients are combined in one mixing session and then allowed to rise and rest together.
+Examples of fermented doughs include pizzas, pretzels, Beignets, and breads of all kinds (including Ciabatta, Focaccia, and most rolls.)

 In the pastry world, the final step of categorization comes down to non-laminated and laminated doughs.
 These are often not confined by their leavened state, as a non-laminated or laminated dough can be leavened.

-Laminated Pastry Laminated pastry dough is made by folding a piece of pastry onto itself many times.
+Laminated pastry dough is made by folding a piece of pastry onto itself many times.
 In between each layer is a thin slathering of butter.
 This creates a multi-layered and flaky finished dough.
 Unleavened examples of this kind of dough are puff pastry and phyllo dough.
 A leavened version is a croissant.